 AWS Control Tower

-Quickly set-up and configure your AWS environment
+Quickly setup and configure a new AWS environment

-Get visual summaries of your AWS environment
+View policy-level summaries of your AWS environment

 Control Tower provides you with an integrated dashboard so you can see a top-level summary of policies applied to your AWS environment.
 You can view details on the accounts provisioned, the guardrails enabled across your accounts, and account level status for compliance with your guardrails.